Installation

 ./install.sh -n -c -d - will install both - data and client node components.

-Invoke curl command to check the status of Elasticsearch:
+Invoke curl command to check the status of Data Node:

 curl -s -u $CREDENTIAL localhost:9200/_cluster/health?pretty